BRUSSELS (AP) – Everyone’s drawing lines in the sand, but the leaders are so far apart they might as well be on different beaches.

 At stake is a plan to divvy up the EU spending budget from 2014 to 2020.
-So far the EU's executive commission has proposed a ceiling of just over (EURO)1 trillion, which would amount to a small increase.
-EU president Herman Van Rompuy meanwhile, is already seeking the cooperation of spending-shy countries like Britain by offering (EURO)80 billion short of that mark.
+So far the EU’s executive commission has proposed a ceiling of just over (EURO)1 trillion, while EU president Herman Van Rompuy is already seeking the cooperation of spending-shy countries like Britain by offering (EURO)80 billion short of that mark.

-`'With less money, we cannot do the same as before," Van Rompuy wrote in the invitation letter he sent to the 27 leaders on Tuesday, and his proposals would effectively cut the budget by up to (EURO)24 billion, compared to the 2007-2013 period.
+`’With less money, we cannot do the same as before,” Van Rompuy wrote in the invitation letter he sent to the 27 leaders on Tuesday.

 `’If there isn’t a deal that is good for Britain, if there isn’t a deal that is available,” said British Prime Minister David Cameron, “then there won’t be a deal.”